evmcnb/quartz/content/Full/pneumonia.md

 > VAP strictly defined by time: a new pneumonia that develops **≥48 hours** after endotracheal intubation, usually by hospital specific pathogens: _Pseudomonas aeruginosa_, MRSA, _Acinetobacter_, _Klebsiella_.
 Often diffuse/multilobar

-- Hospital acquired (HAP) - after 48hs from admission
+- Hospital acquired (HAP) - after 48hs from admission.
-- Ventilator associated (VAP)
+- Ventilator associated (VAP) - **Piperacillin with tazobactam** for MSAA/MRSA & pseudomonas coverage
 - Asp iration [[Pearls/Pneumonia|Pneumonia]]

 - Immunocompromised patient - patients recurrently coming with a CAP is an indicator of [[Full/HIV]] - esp if organism is weird